About deployment server

 The big picture (in words and diagram)

 A deployment server is a Splunk instance that acts as a centralized configuration manager, collectively managing any number of Splunk instances, called "deployment clients".
-Any Splunk instance -- even one indexing data locally -- can act as a deployment server.
+Any full, enterprise Splunk instance -- even one indexing data locally -- can act as a deployment server.

 A deployment client is a Splunk instance remotely configured by a deployment server.
 A Splunk instance can be both a deployment server and client at the same time.
-Each Splunk deployment client belongs to one or more server classes.
+Each deployment client belongs to one or more server classes.

 This diagram provides a conceptual overview of the relationship between a deployment server and its set of deployment clients and server classes: